WASdev/sample.rtcomm.mobile/README.md

 # sample.rtcomm.mobile
-A mobile sample application using lib.rtcomm.clientjs
+A mobile sample application using lib.rtcomm.clientjs and lib.angular-rtcomm.

+Will be uploaded soon.